August 6, 2019

 What is the current situation affecting canola seed exports to China?

-Chinese importers are currently unwilling to purchase Canadian canola seed from any exporters at this time, and China has officially taken regulatory action to suspend the licenses for Viterra and Richardson for canola seed.
+Chinese importers are currently unwilling to purchase Canadian canola seed from any exporters at this time, although a small amount of canola seed sales have occurred.
+China has officially taken regulatory action to suspend the licenses for Viterra and Richardson for canola seed.
 Canadian exporters must be licensed in order to export canola seed to China.

 China has been a major market for Canadian canola, accounting for approximately 40% of all canola seed, oil and meal exports.
 Canola seed exports to China were worth $2.7 billion in 2018.
 Demand has been very strong until recent disruptions.

 Does this affect canola oil and meal exports?

 Canola oil and meal are not subject to the same challenges as seed.
 Oil exports continue to occur and are being monitored closely.
 Canola meal shipments remain unaffected.

 What are the license suspensions based on?